-Several strategies will be used to accomplish department objectives.
-These strategies include anti-icing, de-icing, plowing, and sanding.
+Several strategies will be used to accomplish department objectives such as anti-icing, de-icing, plowing, and sanding.
 The appropriate timing of any strategy requires the use of sound judgment, interpretation of weather data, and prompt action.
 While de-icing is SDDOT's most common management tool, anti-icing is also being used when conditions allow.